BUEB Main page

 Educational methodology innovations

-• Digital Education Support: Since the transition to online education, we have developed the simplest and quickest solutions for the emerging challenges faced by instructors.
+• Digital Education Support: We have developed the simplest and quickest solutions for the emerging challenges faced by instructors.
 We offer over 40 detailed, user-friendly guides for our instructors, which are continuously updated.
 We have university subscriptions to multiple educational support software that can be used in curriculum development or directly in teaching.

 Increasing methodological awareness

 • Organizing Workshops for Instructors: Knowledge transfer, skills development, and assessment are all key tasks for instructors.
 Therefore, when choosing the topics of workshops aimed at their methodological development, our primary focus is on these areas.
-Our training portfolio comprises group consultations on pedagogical topics, presentation of assessment methods, and questioning techniques both online and offline.
+Our training portfolio comprises group consultations on pedagogical topics, presentation of assessment methods, and questioning techniques presentation techniques, AI tools, digital platforms and possibilities for interactivity both online and offline.
 At the beginning of each semester, we organize presentations and workshops where we showcase innovative solutions concerning the main teaching tasks of that semester.

-• Tasks Related to Curriculum Modernisation: We conduct preparatory sessions for our instructors on "Learning Outcome-Based Course Design" via departmental workshops.
+• Tasks Related to Curriculum Modernisation: We conduct preparatory sessions for instructors on "Learning Outcome-Based Course Design" through departmental workshops and we strive to ensure that they apply this set of criteria when creating materials for students.

 • Providing Methodological Consultation: Through one-to one consultations with our instructors, we offer methodological counselling tailored to their specific needs.
 We strive to seize every opportunity to enhance the methodological awareness of our instructors.
 We support department heads in methodological consultations, where we collectively brainstorm on the harmonization of program and course objectives and address specific questions related to subjects within the department.